gabe-frasz/cv/README.md

 ## Why?

-Since I don't know how to use Figma to do anything, I made this project.
+Since I don't know how to use Figma (or any other design tool) to do anything, I made this project.

 ## How?